OpenMined/PySyft/docs/source/install_tutorials/linux.rst

 .. code-block:: bash

-   hagrid launch domain to docker:8081
+   hagrid launch test_domain

 To stop the running node, you can run:

 .. code-block:: bash

-   hagrid land
+   hagrid land test_domain

 But before stopping it, you can go to ```localhost:8081`` in your `browser <localhost:8081>`_ to actually interact with the PyGrid Admin UI, where you can manage as a Data Owner your datasets, as well as incoming requests from data scientist.
 You can log in using the following credentials: